Social Workers, Counsellors, Support Workers

-Toni Ryan (INSIGHT’s Practice Owner), is a qualified Social Worker, with a Graduate Diploma in Counselling.
-Toni has over 21 years practice experience and is an accredited member of the Australia Association of Social Workers.
+Toni Ryan (Insight’s Practice Owner), has a Bachelor of Social Work, and a Graduate Diploma in Counselling.
+Toni has over 25 years practice experience, is an Accredited Mental Health Social Worker and an Accredited Member of the Australia Association of Social Workers.

-Toni has over 15 years supervision experience; working with organisations, professionals and students.
-Toni has significant experience in providing professional supervision to a range of professionals including: Social Workers, Counsellors, Occupational Therapists, Play Therapists, Nurses, Support Workers, Students etc.
+Toni has over 18 years supervision experience; working with organisations, professionals and students.
+Toni has significant experience providing professional supervision to a range of professionals including: Social Workers, Counsellors, Occupational Therapists, Play Therapists, Psychologists, Nurses, Disability Workers, Support Workers, Students etc. Toni has additionally completed specialised training in supervision including the award winning AASW Advanced Supervision Program.

-Supervision is offered in person, by phone, or via Skype.
+Supervision is offered in person, by phone, or via video.

 What is Supervision?